-Alliander is very careful to discharge all its tax liabilities and obligations with respect to subsidies, having due regard to and in view of its involvement in society.
-Based partly on the dialogue with both our internal and our external stakeholders, the following mission has been at the centre of all our activities relating to tax and subsidies since 2009:
+Alliander is very careful to discharge all its tax liabilities and its obligations with respect to subsidies, having due regard to and in view of the role it plays in society.
+Based partly on the dialogue and cooperation with our stakeholders (both inside and outside the company), we have adopted the following mission with regard to all our activities relating to tax and subsidies:

-"We aim to be a committed and reliable taxpaying company that is proud of making a fair contribution to society through the tax which it pays."
+“We aim to be a committed and reliable taxpaying company that makes a fair contribution to society through the tax which it pays.”

-- We comply with all primary and secondary legislation relating to tax and subsidies both at home and abroad.
-In interpreting the tax rules we follow the spirit of the law.
+We comply with all primary and secondary legislation relating to tax and subsidies both at home and abroad.

-- We have an ongoing and open dialogue with internal and external stakeholders regarding our conduct relating to both tax and subsidy matters.
-Parties to this dialogue include the Dutch Tax & Customs Administration, 'Rijksdienst voor Ondernemend Nederland', the Management Board, the Supervisory Board, internal departments such as Human Resources, Regulation, Governance Risk and Compliance, Legal Affairs and Internal Audit, as well as other internal bodies.
+We have an ongoing and open dialogue with internal and external stakeholders regarding our conduct relating to both tax and subsidy matters.
+Parties to this dialogue include the Dutch Tax & Customs Administration, the Netherlands Enterprise Agency, the Supervisory Board, the Management Board, internal departments such as Human Resources, Regulation, Governance, Risk and Compliance, Legal Affairs and Internal Audit, as well as other internal bodies.

-- We make an active contribution to fiscal awareness and culture within Alliander and hold each other accountable for our attitude and conduct as regards the implementation of our tax mission.
+We make an active contribution to awareness and culture within Alliander regarding tax and hold each other accountable for our attitude and conduct as regards the implementation of our tax mission.

-As a taxpaying company, Alliander is liable for various taxes, chief among which are corporate income tax, wage taks and VAT.
+As a taxpaying company, Alliander is liable for various taxes, chief among which are corporate income tax, wage tax and VAT.
 The following chart outlines the main cash flows.

 Prudent management of tax risks

 Alliander is conscious of tax-related risks.
 We are always careful to act within the bounds of primary and secondary legislation and to observe the spirit and the intention of the law.
 The primary objective of our conduct in relation to tax matters will generally reflect Alliander's involvement in society and will support the company's operational activities rather than being driven solely by tax implications.
-This is in line with the Enforcement Covenant under the Horizontal Monitoring (i.e. company self-assessment) arrangements agreed with the Dutch Tax & Customs Administration at the end of 2008.
-Against this background, Alliander strives to reach a prior ruling on potential tax risks by pursuing a constructive and transparent dialogue with the tax authorities.
+This is in line with the Enforcement Covenant under the Horizontal Monitoring (i.e. company self-assessment) arrangements agreed with the Dutch Tax & Customs Administration.
+Against this background, Alliander strives to reach an advance ruling on potential tax risks by pursuing a constructive and transparent dialogue with the tax authorities.
 The implementation of our tax strategy also adheres to Alliander's risk management model.
 In this context, the Tax Control Framework is also used as a risk mitigating measure.